lixiny1/comp423-course-notes/docs/tutorials/go-setup.md

 ``` bash
 git init
 ```

 4. Create a remote repository in Github (instructions by Kris Jordan)
     * Log into your Github account and go to the **Create a New Repository** page
     * Fill in these details:
         * **Repository Name:** ```go-tutorial```
         * **Description:** "A short program written in Go!"
         * **Visibility:** Public
+    * Click the box that adds a README.md file during this stage.
+You will need it later!
     * Click Create Repository.

 5. Link your Local Repository to GitHub